 Content

 Somehow, all of us have a pair of old headphones floating around in our closet – or a new pair in daily use.
-Technology is advancing so rapidly that you are almost forced to go with the trend. spatial audio may be one of the most important innovations here.
+Technology is advancing so rapidly that you are almost forced to go with the trend.
+Spatial Audio may be one of the most important innovations here.

-Whether it’s Apple with Spatial Audio or Sony with Dolby Atmos, immersive listening is being advertised.
 I’m already pretty happy to live in a time where sound plays such an important role.
 For example, during the space battles of Star Wars, it feels like you’re right in the middle of the action.
-But unfortunately, that wasn’t always the case.
+But unfortunately, that wasn’t always the case with every sound system.

 I’m sure we can all remember having to constantly search for the radio station and still having a quiet hissing noise in the background.
 In the meantime, such technical hurdles have been solved, but listening consumption has also changed.
-Away from the classic radio and towards online streaming.
-As a result, radio stations have also had to reorient themselves.

 One category that remains popular is radio plays.
 Probably the most famous radio play on the radio was War of the Worlds.
 Back in 1938, the CBS radio station interrupted the evening dance music for a breaking news bulletin.
-“The Martians are attacking us,” it said.
-At the same time, the evening program kept interrupting for more special announcements.
-This almost led to mass panic.
-This shows how effectively storytelling could be used for audio productions back then.

 With the help of spatial audio, this radio play would certainly have been an even greater experience.
 Fortunately, 3D audio can be used for more than just fake news; it can give listeners a whole new perspective.
-Perhaps thanks to spatial Audio, people will listen to the radio more often again in the future.
-Whether 3D Audio will be the future of radio, you can find out here:

 What is missing, however, is precisely this three-dimensional hearing impression, that you suddenly also have sounds from above and below.
 To put it simply, 3D audio just feels natural, because we humans have always been used to hearing in three dimensions.
 We’ve been doing it all our lives and we know what it sounds like.
 That’s why spatial audio now helps us experience this natural auditory impression on the radio, for example.